 Some studies have indicated that taking CoQ10 can cause slight reductions in blood pressure.
 However, the supplement's action is not effective in all patients and should not be taken in lieu of high blood pressure medications that are prescribed by a physician.

 Coenzyme Q10 is a vitamin-like substance that is thought to act as an antioxidant in the body.
 It is believed to be able to boost immune system function, which is associated with resistance to many types of cancer.
 However, research has produced few results to support this effect.
 In addition, CoQ10 can interact with a number of cancer medications; it is very important that this is stated on the packaging of CoQ10 supplements.

 Studies by the National Institute of Health suggest that CoQ10 may have some value for athletes to increase the ability of muscles to recover after vigorous workouts.
 This potential to aid muscle recovery could also be helpful for patients with muscle disorders.
 In addition, the use of CoQ10 could be useful for patients suffering from muscle weakness due to statin drugs, which are prescribed to lower cholesterol.

 The recommended dosage of CoQ10 ranges between 22 and 400 milligrams per day.

 Can CoQ10 Help Your Customers?

-Patients considering taking CoQ10 for muscle weakness or for improving heart function should consult with their physician before using it.
-If you target athletes or bodybuilders CoQ10 could be good for performance and muscle recovery.
-CoQ10 is not associated with any serious side effects.
-However, you should always provide the appropriate information on your packaging.
+Patients considering CoQ10 for muscle weakness or for improving heart function should consult with their physician before taking it.
+CoQ10 could be beneficial for performance and muscle recovery and so might be a useful supplement for athletes and bodybuilders.
+CoQ10 is not associated with any serious side effects, but appropriate information on all potential side effects and interactions should always be provided on the supplement packaging.